- Summary and HML Statement

 Individual differences (e.g., personality, language, learning styles, and life experiences) and group/social differences (e.g., race/ethnicity, class, gender, sexual orientation/sexual identity, country of origin, and ability status as well as cultural, political, religious, or other affiliations) that can be engaged in the service of learning.

 DEIA Best Practices

-The Henry Madden Library recognizes that inclusion is at the center of a thriving and innovative workforce.
+The Fresno State Library recognizes that inclusion is at the center of a thriving and innovative workforce.
 We are invested in building a welcoming and equitable environment for all library employees and library users.

-The following best practices provide a framework for the Henry Madden Library to engage in the complexities of providing services to diverse populations, and recruiting and maintaining a diverse library workforce at Fresno State:
+The following best practices provide a framework for the Fresno State Library to engage in the complexities of providing services to diverse populations, and recruiting and maintaining a diverse library workforce at Fresno State: